 - Get help from your tenants' association.
 If your building has a tenants' association, bring up your situation at the next meeting.
 You may learn that the landlord is treating other tenants the same way or has done so in the past.

 - Ask your landlord to stop.
 Send a formal letter to your landlord identifying the objectionable behavior and demanding that it stop.
 If your letter doesn't get the landlord to stop, it will help you make your case if you go to court.

 - Hire a lawyer.
-If there's just no stopping your landlord from making your life miserable and wanting you off the property, talk to a lawyer.
-In addition to getting you the right to stay in your apartment, a lawyer may also convince a judge to make the landlord pay a penalty for any harassment.
+If there's just no stopping your landlord from making your life miserable and wanting you off the property, then talk to a lawyer.
+In addition to getting you the right to stay in your apartment, a lawyer may also convince a judge to make the landlord pay the penalty for any harassment.